MagicCheese1/LPRankSyncBot/README.md

 # LPRankSyncBot
 LPRankSyncBot is a bot for Discord and Minecraft-Server.
-It synchronizes the Minecraft rank with Discord Roles.
+It synchronizes the Minecraft LuckyPerms ranks with Discord Roles.

 ## used packages
 * [Discord.net](https://www.nuget.org/packages/Discord.Net/) 2.1.1